 The State of Hawai'i Department of Lands and Natural Resources Historic Preservation Division was notified by JCCH in 2011 about the Honouliuli Gulch special resource study.
 They provided a letter to the NPS dated May 4, 2011 indicating that the area of potential effect would be the gulch itself and access roads to the gulch.
 They stated that the "acquisition of the property will have no adverse effect on historic property."
-To comply with NPS responsibilities for Section 106, at the time of release of this draft study, the NPS will consult with the State Historic Preservation Division to seek concurrence on 1) recognition of the special resource study undertaking, 2) the area of potential effect, 3) identification of historic properties within the Honouliuli Gulch area, 4) finding of effect to historic properties.
+To comply with NPS responsibilities for Section 106, at the time of release of the draft study in May 2014, the NPS requested consultation by the State Historic Preservation Division to seek concurrence on 1) recognition of the special resource study undertaking, 2) the area of potential effect, 3) identification of historic properties within the Honouliuli Gulch area, and 4) finding of No Adverse Effect to historic properties.
+The State Historic Preservation Division concurred with these findings in a letter dated September 23, 2014.